elixir-protobuf/protobuf/README.md

 ### Package prefix

-You can use `package_prefix` option to prefix generated Elixir code.
+You can use the `package_prefix` option to prefix generated Elixir code.

-For example to prefix generated Elixir modules with `MyApp.Protos` use `my_app.protos` as package prefix:
+For example to prefix generated Elixir modules with `MyApp.Protos` use `my_app.protos` as package
+prefix:

 ```
 $ protoc --elixir_out=./lib --elixir_opt=package_prefix=my_app.protos *.proto